-Exemptions are to be recorded directly into Dogs and Cats Online in the animal’s record from 1 July 2018
+Exemptions can be recorded directly into Dogs and Cats Online in the animal’s record from 1 July 2018.

 From 1 July 2018, breeders of dogs and cats in SA will be required to register with the Dog and Cat Management Board on Dogs and Cats Online, which will link owners, pets and the breeders of the pets.

 Breeders that own dogs will need to follow the instructions included in their dog registration renewal notice.